starbelt/evtolpy/docs/theory/evtol-sizing.md

 * Aerodynamic lift, induced drag, parasite drag, weight, hover-induced power, and climb forces are all considered.
 * Horizontal velocity starts from rest and accelerates to a final velocity based on the average horizontal velocity.
 * Vertical velocity is assumed **constant** throughout the segment (no vertical acceleration).
-* The total shaft power includes both **aerodynamic power** and **hover-induced power**, representing the thrust required to support any portion of aircraft weight not yet carried by aerodynamic lift.
-* Physically, the hover-induced power term represents the induced power required to supplement lift when wings are not yet producing full aerodynamic support during the transition from hover to forward flight.
+* The total shaft power combines:
+  * Aerodynamic power: to overcome drag and provide horizontal acceleration, and
+  * Hover-induced power: to supply any remaining vertical thrust required when aerodynamic lift does not fully support the aircraft weight during transition.

 **Displacement, Acceleration, and Velocity Components**
 * Let: